Skip to main content

 There's a very counter-intuitive phenomenon.

-The Decisive Factor Is Shifting
+Where the Decisive Advantage Lies Is Shifting

 Starting from 2026, I believe agent behavior will become a genuine product and technology direction.